Nurses & Clinics

 Registered General Nursing Diploma, BSc in Professional Studies in District Nursing, Certificate in Education, Royal College of Nursing Nurse Practitioner Award.
 She has other qualifications in diabetes, continence care, palliative care and nurse prescribing.

 We have staff particularly trained for taking blood samples (phlebotomy as it is correctly known) and blood pressures.
-Lynda Saint is our Health Care Assistant and this is part of her role in the practice.
-When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with Lynda.
+Claire Bodfield and Kath Bainbridge are our Health Care Assistants and this is part of their role in the practice.
+When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with Claire or Kath.
 This will free up nursing time for more complex appointments such as Asthma or Diabetic reviews.

 We provide a physiotherapy service at The Bellingham Practice.
 The physiotherapist is Eileen Davidson.
 She is employed by Northumberland Care Trust and are based at Hexham General Hospital.